aosabook/500lines/search-engine/README.md

                                 yield word, dir_path[filename].name
                                 seen_words.add(word)

-So that's the sequence of postings being broken into 1048576-item blocks by `blocked` which are then sorted and passed to `write_new_segment`.
+So that’s the sequence of postings being broken into 1048576-item blocks by `blocked` which are then sorted and passed to `write_new_segment`.
 Note that the `seen_words` set could potentially get dangerously large